mym0404/expo-release-it/README.md

 You'd have to fill your key & credentials information using `init` command and pull store metadatas using `pull` command later.

+You would need to upload & publish your first artifact, release manually at first.

 ## 4. Set binary version in expo config file.

 The following buildNumber, versionCode format `ABBBCCC` is not mandatory but recommended for readability.